dmstr/phd5-docs/guide/tutorials/upgrading.md

 This action can apply updated configuration settings, vendor package constraints and new PHP version from the base-image, i.e. **phd5-app**.

+### Upgrading database

+Create a SQL-dump of the running system you want to upgrade.

+To import the dump into a locally running application run

+    yii db/destroy
+    yii db/create
+    yii db/import /dumps/project.sql
+    yii migrate

+You may also update the admin password locally

+    yii user/password admin admin1

 ## Troubleshooting

 - https://github.com/dmstr/phd5-app/blob/master/UPGRADING.md